gobysec/GobyExtension/README.md

     }
 ```

-Thirdly, after clicking the custom component, you can use goby.showPage to display the user-defined interface, This function can also use to pass the html page path.
+Thirdly, after clicking the custom component, you can use goby.showPage to display the user-defined interface, this function can also use to pass the html page path.
 Both absolute path and relative path are supported.
 The second parameter is whether to run this page in the background.

 ``` javascript
     goby.showPage('./assets/index.html',true);
 ```

-Attention: when using the goby API object in the custom page provided by goby.showPage, there is no need to obtain it through parent.goby(This function is not recommended here).
+Attention: when using the goby API object in the custom page provided by goby.showPage, there is no need to obtain it through parent.goby(this function is not recommended here).

 Fourth, because goby.bindEvent is called in the showPage function, this command needs to be configured in initEvents parameters in package.json.